ENDA-Automation/amemo/README.md

 # amemo

-**amemo** is an experimental drop-in typesafe persistent memoization library.
+**amemo** is an experimental drop-in, type safe, persistent (or not), zero-dependency memoization library.

 It could be used to save time and resources by caching the results of expensive function calls, such as paid or rate limited API calls.